loopbackio/loopback.io/pages/en/edit_docs/images.md

 Also, if you're working with SVG graphics, note that Firefox does not support SVG fonts.
 In Illustrator, when you do a Save As with your AI file and choose SVG, to preserve your fonts, in the Font section, select "Convert to outline" as the Type (don't choose SVG in the Font section).

 Also, remove the check box for "Use textpath element for text on a path".
 And select "Embed" rather than "Link."
-The following screenshot shows the settings I use.
-Your graphics will look great in Firefox.

-{% include image.html file="illustratoroptions.png" caption="Essential options for SVG with Illustrator" %}

 {% include links.html %}